Introducing RECROP COST action

 ...

-2 European bread wheat using the validated gene-specific SSR markers
+Molecular screening of Septoria tritici blotch resistance genes in European bread wheat cultivars using validated gene‑specific SSR markers - Part 1

 Exploring the genetic diversity ...